Date: 2021-03-25

 • Reduces risk of diabetes: Jumping on a trampoline can lower your blood sugar levels, improve the work of insulin in your body, and increase insulin sensitivity.

-• Promotes weight loss: Rebounder exercises for elderly help your body muscles absorb more glucose from the blood.
+• Promotes weight loss: Rebounder exercises for the elderly help your body muscles absorb more glucose from the blood.
 This ultimately results in reducing your body’s stored lipids.

 Rebounding Exercises for Seniors